 When it comes to eloping, few places rival Utah.
 With its five stunning National Parks, vast public lands, breathtaking desert vistas, serene mountain forests, and everything in between, Utah offers a beautiful array of choices for your elopement.
 After this comprehensive crash course on how to elope in Utah, you'll be ready to plan your own remarkable Utah elopement.
 Let's dive in!

-The best thing about eloping in Utah is that no season is off limits - it really just depends on what you're looking for!
+The great thing about Utah is that every season is open for elopements – it all depends on what you're looking for.

 Salt Lake City Average Temperatures

 Moab Average Temperatures

 It's super important to think about what activities you both want to do and let your elopement planner, or photographer, know!
 We'll know what month of the year makes the most sense for you based on what you want your best adventure yet to look like.
 Alternatively, if you have an exact date you want to get married on, let us know that too and we can base our recommendations on locations where we know you'll have the absolute best experience.

 What my own partner and I always say is that "there is no bad weather, just bad gear."

 If you choose to have a snowy desert elopement, for example, I'll make sure you're prepared and give you gear advice!
 That means a thick warm Pendleton blanket to wrap up in, thick tights under your wedding attire, and wool socks to keep your toes warm while we romp around.
 If you want to climb and get rowdy during your elopement, I'd recommend we stay up north if you want to elope in summer.
 If you really want those red rock cliffs, I'd recommend a fall/spring elopement so you don't melt off the wall!
 Anything is possible, we just need to pick the right time of year and make sure you have the right gear to have an incredible time.